stevenstruhar30/Portfolio/Shared Bathroom Threading Problem/ReadMe.txt

 ** This implementation guards against that as much as it can without introducing artificial delay on the total order.
-This is done by controlling the wait time of each new user externally, and then starting them after they have waiting.
+This is done by controlling the wait time of each new user externally, and then starting them after they have waited.
 Each thread then calls enter.
 This reduces race conditions, and has the added benefit of reducing the overall number of concurrent threads when measured instantaneously.

 ** Bathroom1.java will allow cutting of any arriving gender in front of the queue if they are not gender restricted from entering.